mynameajeff/RPG-C/README.md

 # RPG-C
-This an RPG written in C using Allegro5.2.2 and LibSodium.
+This is an RPG written in C using Allegro5.2.2 and LibSodium.